 - Boot camp

-- This list should prove as a tool for new and emerging professionals, as well as seasoned, as a means to look at what to possibly consider in regards to education and skill development in staff in addition to potential career growth and opportunity.
+- This list should continue to be used as a benchmarking tool for new and emerging professionals, as well as seasoned.
+It serves as a means to look at what to possibly consider in regards to education and skill development in staff in addition to potential career growth and opportunity.